Sooahn Shin

 R package written in Rcpp for an experimental evaluation of causal

-impacts of algorithmic recommendations on human decisions developed by Imai et al. (JRSS, 2023).
+impacts of algorithmic recommendations on human decisions developed by Imai et al. (JRSS, 2023) and Ben-Michael et al. (PNAS, 2025).

 -